Nickname(s): Bayou State, Creole State

 - A few famous people include Harry Connick Jr. (singer), Fats Domino (blues singer), Terry Bradshaw (football), Bill Russell (basketball), and many others.

-Louisiana Purchase was steeped in intrigue encompassing a secret deal, an impending war, a loss of sugar, and a need for money.
+Louisiana Purchase was steeped in intrigue encompassing a secret deal, an impending war, a sugar loss, and a need for money.
 The French secretly ceded the territory to Spain, and Spain agreed to transfer it back.
 President Jefferson sent an emissary to Paris to negotiate the purchase of New Orleans.
 Napoleon was preparing for war with England and needed money to pay his army.
 He lost his sugar income in the Caribbean, and Spain was dragging their feet in transferring the land back to France.
 The emissary was a tough negotiator and implied that the US might help England.
-Napoleon basically said “the hell with it” and offered to sell New Orleans and all the land west of the Mississippi River for fifteen million.
+Napoleon said, “the hell with it,” and offered to sell New Orleans and all the land west of the Mississippi River for fifteen million.
 Fearing that Napoleon might back out, the American emissary signed the agreement without notifying Washington.
-When he returned to the US, the House made a motion to deny the purchase.
+When he returned to the US, the House motioned to deny the purchase.
 It failed by two votes.
 A skilled negotiator can often secure a better deal than military action.

-Battle of New Orleans was fought during the War of 1812 with England.
-This war had many ups and downs, including the burning of the White House a year earlier.
-The British, with a force of 8000, planned to take over New Orleans and control the Mississippi.
-General Andrew Jackson stood in their way with a few army regulars, but mostly with a rag tag group of volunteers.
+The battle of New Orleans was fought during the War of 1812 with England.
+This war had many ups and downs, including burning the White House a year earlier.
+With a force of 8000, the British planned to take over New Orleans and control the Mississippi.
+General Andrew Jackson stood in their way with a few army regulars, but mainly with a ragtag group of volunteers.
 The British were unimpressed.
-They arrogantly charged the hill that was held by General Jackson.
+They arrogantly charged the hill that General Jackson held.
 Wave after wave were slaughtered until the British gave up and sailed for home.
 The battle lasted only 30 minutes.
 2000 British soldiers were killed along with 100 Americans in one of the most one-sided battles in history.

 Louis Armstrong, aka Satchmo, was born in New Orleans.
 His gravelly voice, combined with a charismatic presence, made him stand out from other singers.
-He and a group of his friends played on riverboats all the way up to Chicago, where he perfected his legionary jazz style of music.
-Of the many music types, jazz is truly American, and Satchmo is its star.
-He traveled the world during the Cold War spreading joy as the people’s ambassador of peace.
+He and a group of his friends played on riverboats up to Chicago, where he perfected his legionary jazz style of music.
+Of the many music types, jazz is genuinely American, and Satchmo is its star.
+He traveled the world during the Cold War, spreading joy as the people’s ambassador of peace.
 His trumpet and hanky became his trademarks, recognized everywhere.